Skip to content

 Bronzage lumineux et durable : comment préparer sa peau au soleil? - La Boite à Grains

-With the arrival of summer, it's time to soak up the sun and rediscover a luminous complexion.
-But before running out under the UV rays, a little preparation is in order: because well-nourished, moisturized and protected skin tans better... and longer.
+The arrival of sunny days makes you want to enjoy the sun and regain a luminous complexion.
+But before running under UV rays, a little preparation ritual is necessary: because well-nourished, hydrated and protected skin is skin that tans better... and for longer.

-Targeted nutrition, antioxidant-rich skin care and natural supplements: discover our advice on how to prepare your skin for the sun, inside and out, and enjoy a beautiful summer... in complete safety.
+Targeted nutrition, treatments rich in antioxidants, natural supplements: discover our advice to prepare your skin for the sun, from the inside and out, and enjoy a summer in beauty... in complete safety.

-While tanning is a natural phenomenon, it can be supported by a targeted diet.
-Certain foods rich in antioxidants, vitamins and natural pigments help the skin to better resist UV rays, while revealing a more luminous complexion.
-This is the case with beta-carotene, a natural pigment from the carotenoid family that is doubly beneficial to the skin:
+If tanning is a natural phenomenon, it can be supported by a targeted diet.
+Certain foods rich in antioxidants, vitamins and natural pigments help the skin better resist UV rays while revealing a brighter complexion.
+This is the case of beta-carotene, this natural pigment from the carotenoid family is doubly interesting for the skin:

-• It accelerates the synthesis of melanin and promotes a tanned complexion.
-In fact, the greater the quantity of carotenoids in the body, the more melanocytes produce the melanin responsible for tanning..
-And tanning is a first barrier of protection, naturally filtering out ultraviolet rays.
+• He accelerates the synthesis of melanin and promotes a tanned complexion.
+Indeed, the greater the quantity of carotenoids in the body, the more melanocytes produce the melanin responsible for tanning..
+And tanning is a first protective barrier by naturally filtering ultraviolet rays.

 • It has anti-free radical properties.
-In other words, beta-carotene helps protect the skin against the free radicals responsible for premature skin ageing, particularly those generated by prolonged exposure to the sun.
+In other words, beta-carotene helps protect the skin against free radicals (particularly generated during prolonged exposure to the sun) responsible for premature aging of the skin.

 Beta-carotene is found in many fruits and vegetables: